 Accelerated B.S./M.S. in Business Administration with Supply Chain Management

 Admitted Business Administration (BUAD) majors in the Project Management & Business Analysis (PMBA) concentration are eligible to apply for the structured accelerated Bachelor’s-Master's Supply Chain Management Program.
-BUAD majors in other concentrations as well as Business Systems and Processes (BSAP) majors may apply for an individualized accelerated Bachelor's-Master's Supply Chain Management Program.
+BUAD majors in other concentrations, Business Systems and Processes (BSAP) majors, and BUAD minors may apply for an individualized accelerated Bachelor's-Master's Supply Chain Management Program.
 The accelerated programs allow students to complete their undergraduate and graduate degrees in a shorter time frame.

 Students admitted to the accelerated program still apply to the graduate M.S. in Supply Chain Management program in their senior year but are not officially admitted to the graduate program until the second term of their senior year.

-- Students may apply for the accelerated program during the first term of their junior year (60 units completed).
+- Students may apply for the accelerated program starting the first term of their junior year (60 units completed).

 - A minimum undergraduate GPA of 3.00 overall at the time of application is required for full admission to the program.

 - During the senior year, the student must also complete an online graduate application with the University Admissions Office.
 Admission to the graduate program is based on meeting the overall undergraduate GPA requirement of 3.0 and earning a “B” or better in each graduate course taken as part of the accelerated program.

 - Admission to the accelerated program does not guarantee admission to the graduate M.S. in Supply Chain Management program.

 Accelerated Bachelor’s-Master’s Degree Requirements

 Nine units of 600-700 level courses can be counted toward both the undergraduate and graduate programs.
-A bachelor’s degree is awarded in Business Administration after all the bachelor’s degree requirements are met, normally in the fourth year.
-The M.S. in Supply Chain Management degree is awarded at the completion of the remaining 7 graduate courses.
-Graduate courses taken by undergraduate students are charged at the graduate tuition rate and do not fall under the flat rate for 12-15 undergraduate units.
+A bachelor’s degree is awarded after all the bachelor’s degree requirements are met, normally in the fourth year.
+The M.S. in Supply Chain Management degree is awarded at the completion of the remaining graduate courses.
 Graduate courses must be completed at a “C” or better level to apply to the undergraduate degree requirements and “B” or better to apply to the graduate degree requirements.